kaizen-ai/kaizenflow/sorrentum_sandbox/README.md

   |-- load_and_validate.py*
   |-- load_validate_transform.py*
   `-- validate.py

-  1 directory, 9 files
   ```

-### Running outside Airflow
+### Running in standalone mode

-- The example code can be found in `sorrentum_sandbox/examples/binance`
+- The example code can be found in `sorrentum_sandbox/examples/systems/binance`

 - There are various files:
-  - `db.py`: contains the interface to load / save Binance data to Postgres (Load
+  - `db.py`: contains the interface to load / save Binance raw data to Postgres
-    stage)
+    - i.e., "Load stage" of an ETL pipeline
-  - `download.py`: implement the logic to download the data from Binance (Extract
+  - `download.py`: implement the logic to download the data from Binance
-    stage)
+    - i.e., "Extract stage"
   - `download_to_csv.py`: implement Extract stage to CSV
   - `download_to_db.py`: implement Extract stage to PostgreSQL
   - `load_and_validate.py`: implement a pipeline loading data into a